March 5, 2018

 3. Selection of songs

-As one knows all Bharatanatyam performances follow the Margam (format) set by the Tanjore quartet starting with the Alarippu, Jatiswaram, Shabdam, Varnam, Padams and concluding with a Thillana.
+As one knows all Bharathanatyam performances follow the Margam (format) set by the Tanjore quartet starting with the Alarippu, Jatiswaram, Shabdam, Varnam, Padams and concluding with a Thillana.
 We have items like the Pushpanjali, Mallari, Thodayamangalam, Javalis and so on that have been added to the repertoire in more recent years.
 So, in most parts the items follow the same order.
 But one has to take care that the main God portrayed in an item is not repeated again as the hand gestures will become repetitive.
 Also, one should take care that the Ragas of the songs don’t get repeated, so the audience will be able to enjoy songs of varied ragas and portraying varied themes and Gods.

 One should keep the items limited to 7 or a maximum of 8 songs in total.
 For instance, 3 items before the central piece Varnam and 3 items after that.
 That is an optimum number.
-One should keep in mind that the average audience for an Arangetram are friends and families of the performer and most probably not a learned Bharatanatyam audience.
+One should keep in mind that the average audience for an Arangetram are friends and families of the performer and most probably not a learned Bharathanatyam audience.
 Boring them with far too many items is not the way to go.

 4. The quality of dance – this ofcourse being the most important!